Skip to content

 Healthcare Assistance Denial (Art.
 196)

 Healthcare professional who DENIES assistance or ABANDONS healthcare services when causing SERIOUS RISK to people's health commits AGGRAVATED crime.
-Penalty: prison 6 months-3 years + professional special disqualification 2-6 years.
+Penalty (Art.
+196): penalties of art.
+195 in their upper half + special professional disqualification of 6 months to 3 years.
 E.g.: ER doctor refusing to attend serious patient without justified cause.
 Healthcare workers' duty is REINFORCED by their technical preparation and guarantor position.

 Related Areas